sjsn/info343-final-project/README.md

 Create an account to keep track of your points and your cards.
 Choose a custom username and thumbnail that other players can find you with.
 You can also take a picture as your favorite character, then save that picture to use as your avatar.

 ### Games
-Play games to earn points. *Spend* those points to unlock cards which give information about the marvel characters.
+Play games to earn points and climb the leaderboard.
+If you win, you can unlock cards which give information about the marvel characters.
 #### Guessing game
 Guessing Game is a fill in the blank style game.
 The user is given a character image and a hint, and based off that hint they guess which character it is.
 The more guesses it takes, the less points you get.
 #### Character Scramble